MediaComem/comem-archidep/ex/nginx-static-deployment.md

-If you look at the permissions for your home directory, it will probably be `rwxr-x---`, meaning that your user has access to it, your group has access to it, but other users don't.
+If you look at the permissions for your home directory, it will probably be `rwxr-x---`, meaning that your user has access to it, your group has access to it, but other users don't:

 ```bash
 $> ls -la /home